MrE-Fog/Instant-Kubernetesg/README.md

 <br /><img id="What-happens-if-more-than-one-node-fails?" title="What happens if more than one node fails?" alt="What happens if more than one node fails?" src="https://see.fontimg.com/api/renderfont4/YolO/eyJyIjoiZnMiLCJoIjo3OCwidyI6MTAwMCwiZnMiOjc4LCJmZ2MiOiIjMTYxRkYxIiwiYmdjIjoiI0ZGRkZGRiIsInQiOjF9/V2hhdCBoYXBwZW5zIGlmIG1vcmUgdGhhbiBvbmUgbm9kZSBmYWlscz8/avengeance.png" /><br /><img src="https://www.fg-a.com/lines/line_bar_10.gif" height="1px" width="100%" /><br />

-🅺🆄🅱🅴🅲🆃🅻 🆁🆄🅽🆂 a 'batch job' in a separate Kubernetes node, and kills any unavailable pods with a timeout.
+🅺🆄🅱🅴🅲🆃🅻 Runs a 'batch job' in a separate Kubernetes node, and kills any unavailable pods with a timeout.
 The nodes will be automatically rebooted as well if a cluster leaves a multi-node-network configuration.